jakobzhao/geog328/README.md

 <!-- Oct 30 -->

 -  **Presentation**
-   -  Tuesday, Oct 31: Debugging
+   -  Tuesday, Oct 31: [Debugging](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools), Walkthrough the debugging steps with example(s)
-   -  Thursday, Nov 2: Chroma.js
+   -  Thursday, Nov 2: [Chroma.js](https://gka.github.io/chroma.js/),How to use the library (on maps), Color Schemes for maps, Some examples of creative use of map colors, (Optional) how to create legend on web maps

 -   **Readings:**
     - [Web map service from GeoServer](https://docs.geoserver.org/latest/en/user/services/wms/index.html)